We're here to help you create better results, better relationships, and more opportunities. (Each feed each other well, don't you think?)

 I have a background in art direction in advertising from VCU and love living in the city.
 I enjoy music (and anything related to the Grateful Dead), camping, exploring and the outdoors, and traveling as much as possible.

-Jim would later lead the fraternity while Sam sold people on joining the fraternity.
+Eventually, Jim led the fraternity while I sold people on joining it.

-Sam graduates a year and a half early.
-No. It was actually a semester late.
-Little did he know, his future wife was graduating in the row in front of him (they didn't connect until 3 years later).
-She was not a brother.
+Wait.
+It was actually a semester late.
+I didn't know it at the time but my future wife was graduating in the row in front of me (we didn't connect until 3 years later).
+She wasn't a brother but she was (and is) a lady.

 Jim graduates.
 On time.
 Of course.